alodahl/project-timer/to-do.md

 # Project Timer To-do

 ## Incomplete Tasks:
-- change images to lighter jpgs
 - Today's time -> Mins instead of secs.
 - Modal for new timer + edit timer.
 - Add delete timer / cancel creating button.
--connect index.js to landing page timer section.
+- overflow solution for timer label text

 ### IF YOU HAVE TIME.
 - Save everything, make a pull request, merge to master.